New Dunwoody mayor and City Council members take office

 Dunwoody City Hall was packed Jan.
 2 for the swearing in ceremony of the city’s new mayor and council members.

 DeKalb County Superior Court Judge Stacey Hydrick swore in Lynn Deutsch and new City Council members Stacey Harris and Joe Seconder.
 John Heneghan, who has served on the council since the city was incorporated in 2008, was also sworn in after being reelected with no opposition.
+Heneghan was also elected Mayor Pro Tem.

 The crowd gave standing ovations and loud rounds of cheers following the swearing in.